tussoftwaredesign/project-raf-underscore/Documentation/zettelkasten-experience.md

 A link between Unity, Google Drive, Sheets, and Maps might be used to visualize population zones around a country/area and see where the density is too high or too low.
 Another option is to use a virtual reality headset to track an item's delivery in real time.

+# Some More Thoughts

+Visulize the collage classrooms within the zettel landscape.
+One could be able to see which lectures will be in which rooms when, how many classes they have, what classes they teach and which students they teach.